 Changes to Details

-Please keep staff and the school informed of any changes to address, home/work phone numbers, child care arrangements, medical information and emergency contact phone numbers.
+Please keep staff and the school informed of any changes to address, home and work phone numbers, childcare arrangements, medical information, and emergency contact phone numbers.
 All these records need to be updated at both the preschool and the primary school.
-However, please keep telephone calls to the preschool during session times for urgent matters only as it is disruptive to the program when staff leave the children to answer the telephone.
+Please email firstname.lastname@example.org with any new information.
+If you need to contact the preschool during school hours, either: contact the junior campus front office on 6142 3555 to leave a message or send a message through the SEESAW app.

 Medical Condition Management